-Mining will be based on conventional open pit methods (drill-blast-load-haul), which are suited to the project location, orebody and local site conditions.
+Mining will be based on conventional open pit methods (drill-blast-load-haul).
 This study assumes an owner-operated mining fleet.
 Open pit operations are anticipated to run for 11 years including Phase 1 (Esperança South) for the first 6 years of operation, and Phase 2 (Esperança East and Esperança Center) for years 7 through 11.
-The anticipated production rate is 3.6Mt of ore per year with a life-of-mine strip ratio of approximately 9 to 1.
-Mining and fleet maintenance operations are planned for 365 days/year, with 3 8-hour shifts planned per day with 4 operating teams.
-Initially, mining will be undertaken using 4.5m3 bucket hydraulic excavators and 42t payload haul trucks, with blasting of ore and waste.
+The anticipated production rate is 3.6Mt of ore per year with a life-of-mine strip ratio of approximately 9 to1.
+Mining and fleet maintenance operations are planned for 365 days peryear, with 3 8-hour shifts planned per day with 4 operating teams.
+Initially, mining will be undertaken using 4.5m bucket hydraulic excavators and 42t payload haul trucks, with blasting of ore and waste.